florating/skincare-routine-helper/README.md

 </details>

 #### Weekend, 10/16-10/17:
-**HIGHLIGHT:** Now I understand how difficult it is to manage one's dev setup...
+**HIGHLIGHT:** Now I understand how difficult it is to manage a dev setup...
 I'll be using Docker for the rest of project development!

 <details>